 What is ILS?

-YFC enables youth to become leaders of change in their community by equipping with skills, empowering through leadership and encouraging in relationship.
+Youth for Christ enables youth to become leaders of change in their community by engaging them in relationship, equipping with skills, and empowering through leadership.
 Motivated by faith, available for all youth and committed to social involvement, Youth for Christ believes every kid can give life to their story.

 YFC Independent Living Services helps guide and support youth, ages 15-21, in their transition to independence after exiting the foster care system.
 Our vision is to equip foster youth with life skills to successfully transition from the child welfare system into independence.
 Utilizing nationally, evidence based curriculum and practices, ILS case managers work with youth to reduce barriers and build skills to increase housing stability, find employment, finish or further education and restore healthy relationships with their biological family and other natural supports.
 Currently, YFC's Independent Living ministry ranks near the top of WA state ILS providers.